zkamvar/beautiful-jekyll/_posts/2016-12-29-poppr-downloads.md

 vignette and some examples running too long.
 After that, we made our first submission to a journal.

-After being rejected from two journals, we revised a third draft and [submitted it as a pre-print][7] to PeerJ.
+The first two journals we submitted to rejected us right out (that is, three months after submission), so we revised a third draft and [submitted it as a pre-print][7] to PeerJ.
 After about a month, we got [positive reviews with minor revisions][8], and [the paper][9] was published on March 4th, 2014.
 As of now, according to PeerJ, it has been cited over 100 times.

+All in all, *poppr* came out of being in the right place at the right time when both R and software development were becoming more accessible.
+It is still in existence because I make sure that it's use-able and reliable.
+Tools like [devtools][dt], [roxygen2][rg], [testthat][tt],  travis-ci[tv], and [git][git] have made the development process so much easier.
+This, in turn gives me more time to focus on how people will actually use the software, which is important because if software is difficult to use, fewer people will want to use it.

 [0]: http://hdl.handle.net/1957/60042
 [1]: https://youtu.be/l7iVsdRbhnc